Carl Saab, PhD

 Phone: (216) 445-3212

-I am the director of the Pain Science Technology And Research (STAR) Lab.
-The mission of the Pain STAR Lab is to foster collaboration between clinicians and researchers aimed at developing, testing and validating novel technologies and methods to diagnose and treat chronic pain.
-The research vision encompasses hypothesis-driven and data-driven scientific discovery leading to translational research.
+I am the director of the Pain Science Technology and Research (STAR) Lab, whose mission is to foster collaboration between clinicians and researchers to develop, test and validate novel technologies and methods to diagnose and treat chronic pain.
+The lab’s vision encompasses hypothesis- and data-driven scientific discovery leading to translational research.